Updated: Mar 11

 Bolzano Cable Car ©MDHarding

-I hope you have enjoyed reading and inspired to visit belissimo (beautiful) Italy.
-As Always, I love hearing from you with your comments/questions.
-You can reach me via email, Facebook, Twitter and Instagram.
+I hope you have enjoyed reading and are inspired to visit Bellissimo (beautiful) Italy.
+As always, I love hearing from you with your comments/questions.
+You can reach me via email, Facebook, Twitter, and Instagram.
 Until next time, Happy Travels:) x